kiirala/neonrun/README.md

 1. Retry prompt in end screen
 1. Graze visuals: visual effect when player receives extra points from grazing an obstacle
 1. Bomb counter: give pre-defined number of bombs at start, decrease by one when a bomb is used, don't allow bombing when zero
+1. Bomb visuals: visual effect for activating a bomb